jitinaware/splunk-gdi-hc-vault/README.md

 * the file paths to monitor
 * hostname of the Vault server
 1. You may need to restart Splunk after making these changes.

-See the [HashiCorp Learn tutorial](https://learn.hashicorp.com/tutorials/vault/monitor-telemetry-audit-splunk#practical-example) for more info and other options.

 Disclaimer: These example configuration files are provided AS-IS, with no warranty or support expressed or implied.